 What is Romanian food like?
-What are the traditional Romanian dishes you should try when visiting our country?
+What are some traditional Romanian dishes you should try when visiting our country?
 What is Romanian cuisine known for and how can you eat like a local when you’re visiting our country?
-Let me tell you – or better yet, show you:
+Let me tell you – or better yet, show you!

 Romanian cuisine is best described through its hearty, rich-in-flavour dishes made from healthy, home-made, free-range, hand-to-mouth organic products and ingredients.
 It is a perfect reflection of our agrarian roots, rich and fertile geography, complicated history and influences from neighbouring cuisines such as Turkish, Germanic, Hungarian, Greek and Slavic.

-- hypermarkets, the 'fast food' concept and international dishes such as pizza or burgers, were unheard of
+- hypermarkets, 'fast food' concepts and international dishes such as pizza or burgers, were unheard of

-- all our vegetables, fruits and products of animal origin were 100% organic and natural
+- most of our vegetables, fruits and animal products were 100% natural, home-made

-- locals’ eating habits and authentic Romanian cooking were very well preserved
+- authentic Romanian dishes and traditional recipes were very well preserved

 Though things are slowly changing today, in countryside areas you can still experience the authentic and delicious Romanian traditional food and notice the deep sense of appreciation and respect locals have for their land or backyard garden, domesticated animals and natural farming processes.